N5GEH/n5geh.tools.entirety/docs/USERMODEL.md

 ### User

 * Access to Entirety
   * Note: Only relevant for OIDC authentication.
-Local authentication users are always assigned _user_ role implicitly.
+In local authentication mode, users are always assigned _user_ role implicitly.
 * Eligible to be assigned as _project maintainer_, _project user_ or _project viewer_ for projects

 ## Groups